Barbapapazes/gavarnie/README.md

 ## Production

-This app is meant to be deployed on [Cloudflare](https://cloudflare.com).
-You can easily use [NuxtHub Admin](https://hub.nuxt.com/docs/getting-started/deploy#nuxthub-admin) to deploy it with ease.
+This application is intended for deployment on [Cloudflare](https://cloudflare.com).
+You can effortlessly utilize [NuxtHub Admin](https://hub.nuxt.com/docs/getting-started/deploy#nuxthub-admin) for a smooth deployment process.

 ## License